-By the time you are ready to sell, the readers who really jive with you will be super eager to schedule a call and dive in.
+By the time you are ready to sell your products or services, the readers who really jive with you will be super eager to schedule a call and dive in.
 A bonus is that these customers are highly likely to be a great fit, as they’re already psyched about your unique point-of-view, philosophy, and coaching awesomeness.
 (Or weird jokes, or mad gardening skills…)

 Step four: Intro call or webinar, and signing up!

 Invite your prospects into a sales presentation like a webinar (like this one) or one-on-one conversation.
 You’ll deliver plenty of value.
 You’ll also share more information about your coaching program and the even bigger transformation your customers get when they decide to work with you.
 Then go ahead and sell.
 Answer any questions and make sure you are a good fit and vice versa.

 Woo hoo!
 Now you can do a happy dance.

 Step five: Be consistent

-Don’t go radio silent between launches, only to pop in when you’re ready to sell.
+Don’t go radio silent on your existing customers between launches, only to pop in when you’re ready to sell.
 The best email marketers have readers who are genuinely excited to see their inbox ping, because the emails are truly insightful and useful (or just silly and fun works, too!).

 Don’t have time to write emails constantly?
 I get that.
 Think about repurposing old content, like past blog posts or case studies, by giving them a little TLC.
 Good as new!
 If you have the means, hiring a copywriter who specializes in emails is a great bet and gives you more time to focus on what people are lining up to pay you to do: coach!